-In 2008, Mr. McGurk served as a lead negotiator and coordinator during bilateral talks with the Iraqi Government on both a long-term Strategic Framework Agreement and a Security Agreement to govern the temporary presence of U.S. forces and the normalization of bilateral relations between Iraq and the United States.
-For these assignments he received the State Department's Distinguished Honor and Superior Honor Awards.
-He was also one of the chief architects with President Bush of the strategy known as the surge, which contributed to a reduction of violence in Iraq and set the conditions for the responsible withdrawal of U.S. forces.
+In 2008 McGurk served as a lead negotiator and coordinator during bilateral talks with the Iraqi Government on both a long-term Strategic Framework Agreement and a Security Agreement to govern the temporary presence of U.S. forces and the normalization of bilateral relations between Iraq and the United States.
+For these and other assignments he received the State Department's Distinguished Honor and Superior Honor Awards.
+He was also one of the chief architects with President Bush of the strategy known as “the Surge,” which contributed to a significant reduction of violence in Iraq.
 McGurk had earlier served as a legal advisor to the Coalition Provisional Authority and then the U.S. Embassy in Baghdad under Ambassador John Negroponte.

-McGurk is a graduate of Columbia University School of law, where served as Senior Editor of the Columbia Law Review.
-After law school, he served as a law clerk to the late Chief Justice William H. Rehnquist on the Supreme Court of the United States, Judge Denis Jacobs on the U.S. Court of Appeals for the 2d Circuit, and Judge Gerard E. Lynch, on the U.S. District Court for the Southern District of New York.
-He holds a B.A. in political science with honors, phi beta kappa, from the University of Connecticut, and has held fellowship positions at Harvard University and the Council of Foreign Relations.
+McGurk is a graduate of Columbia University School of Law, where he served as Senior Editor of the Columbia Law Review.
+After law school, he served as a law clerk to Chief Justice William H. Rehnquist on the Supreme Court of the United States, Judge Dennis Jacobs on the U.S. Court of Appeals for the 2nd Circuit, and Judge Gerard E. Lynch, on the U.S. District Court for the Southern District of New York.
+He holds a B.A. in political science with honors, Phi Beta Kappa, from the University of Connecticut, and has held fellowship positions at Harvard University and the Council of Foreign Relations.
 Follow McGurk on Twitter @brett_mcgurk.